Is Repeated Bayesian Interim Analysis Consequence-Free?: Methods

-Under a fixed rejection threshold $C$, conducting multiple interim analyses increases the likelihood of rejecting \( H_0 \) due to random data fluctuations—particularly early in the trial.
-This leads to an accumulation of false rejections across interim looks, widely known as multiplicity.
-In contrast, the number of true rejections under the alternative hypothesis \( H_a \) tends to grow more slowly or even plateau.
+Bayesian interim analyses and stopping generally lead to inflation of the FDR and pFDR for the following reason.
+Recall that the FDR is defined as $\text{FDR} = \mathbb{E}\left[\frac{V}{R \vee 1}\right].$ Under a fixed rejection threshold $C$, conducting multiple interim analyses increases the likelihood of $\mbox{Pr}(\theta > \theta_0 \,|\, {\cal D}_n) > C$ due to random data fluctuations, particularly early in the trial.
+This leads to an accumulation of false discovery across interim looks, widely known as multiplicity.
+In contrast, the number of true discovery when the treatment is truly effective tends to grow more slowly or even plateau.
 This is because the statistical power is typically high by design (e.g., 0.8), and additional interim looks offer diminishing returns in detecting true effects.
-As a result, the expected number of false discoveries ($V$) tends to increase more rapidly than the total number of rejections ($R$), leading to inflation of the FDR (see Supplementary Materials for a proof).
+As a result, the expected number of false discoveries ($V$) tends to increase more rapidly than the total number of discoveries ($R$), leading to inflation of the FDR (see Supplementary Materials for a proof).
 This inflation occurs even when the prior distribution is correctly specified (i.e., \(\pi = \pi_g\)), and may be further exacerbated under prior misspecification (i.e., \(\pi \ne \pi_g\)).
 A similar argument applies to the pFDR as well.